Trafficking Risk in Sub-Saharan African Supply Chains

 Documented Trafficking and Trafficking Risk in Key Commodity Supply Chains

-Artisanal, semi-industrial and industrial fishing operations are active in Seychelles’ fisheries.
+Artisanal, semi-industrial, and industrial fishing operations are active in Seychelles’ fisheries.
 Industrial fishing activities are primarily carried out by foreign purse-seine vessels fishing for tuna.
-There is an on-shore fish processing sector, including canning for the export market.[38]
-Because the sector is heavily dependent on tuna fishing, initiatives aimed at slowing the overfishing of tuna stocks in the Indian Ocean have had economic impacts for the country and workforce.[39]
+There is an onshore fish processing sector, including canning for the export market.
+One of the tuna canning factories is one of the largest employers of the country.[61]
+Because the sector is heavily dependent on tuna fishing, initiatives aimed at slowing the overfishing of tuna stocks in the Indian Ocean have had economic impacts for the country.
+[62]

 DOCUMENTED TRAFFICKING IN PERSONS RISK FACTORS IN SEAFOOD PRODUCTION

-According to the U.S. Department of State 2016 Trafficking in Persons Report, forced labor or forced child labor is reported in the fishing sector in Seychelles.[40]
-The report describes migrant workers from China, Kenya, Madagascar and Southeast Asian countries in the fishing sector and notes NGO reports that workers are exploited in fish processing plants and onboard foreign vessels.
-Workers on foreign vessels may experience non-payment of wages and physical abuse.[41]
+According to the U.S. Department of State’s 2023 Trafficking in Persons Report, forced labor and exploitation of migrant workers is reported in the fishing sector in Seychelles.[63]
+The report describes more than 15,000 migrant workers from Bangladesh, India, China, Kenya, Madagascar, and Southeast Asian countries in the fishing sector and notes NGO reports that workers are exploited in fish processing plants and onboard foreign vessels.
+Workers on foreign vessels may experience non-payment of wages and physical abuse.[64]
 Serious abuses of workers from Southeast Asian countries – Cambodia in particular – have been documented on Thai vessels operating in Indian Ocean waters between Mauritius and the Seychelles.
-The lack of adequate government patrol in the area been appealing to “reefer” vessels that may stay in the area for up to 18 months, relying on transshipment for supplies and to offload their catch.[42]
-A 2016 Greenpeace report documented how Cambodian workers were charged high fees by recruiters and given advances to induce indebtedness.
+The lack of adequate government patrol in the area appeals to “reefer” vessels that may stay in the area for up to 18 months, relying on transshipment for supplies and to offload their catch.[65]
+A 2016 Greenpeace report documented how Cambodian workers were charged high fees by recruiters and given advances to induce indebtedness.[66]
 The workers lacked any written employment arrangement but, in some cases, were verbally promised a lump sum of earnings after working for a two-year period.
-Workers were subject to extreme abuse and health and safety hazards while on board.[43]
+Workers were subject to extreme abuse and health and safety hazards while on board fishing vessels.[67]

 Related Resources